sts10/sts10.github.io/_posts/2023-01-29-sorting-words-alphabetically-rust.markdown

 ---
 layout: post
-title: "How Hard Could it Be?
+title: "How hard could it be?
 Sorting words alphabetically in Rust"
 date: 2023-01-29 11:00:00 -0400
 comments: true
 ---

-One of the very basic things my wordlist-manipulating program, [Tidy](https://github.com/sts10/tidy/), does is to sort words alphabetically.
-By that I mean: given a wordlist, part of its "tidying", by default, is to (a) remove duplicate words, and (b) alphabetize them.
+One of the more basic things my wordlist-manipulating program, [Tidy](https://github.com/sts10/tidy/), does is to sort words alphabetically.
+By that I mean: given a wordlist, two of the few things it does by default is to (a) remove duplicate words and (b) alphabetize them.

-Removing duplicate is critical to the security of the wordlist: If the word "apple" appears three times on a passphrase word list, it throws off all the math of randomness that the passphrase system relies on.
+Removing duplicate words is critical to the security of the wordlist: If the word "apple" appears three times on a passphrase word list, it'll be three more times likely to appear in a user's passphrase, thus throwing off all the wonderful math of randomness that the passphrase system relies on.
 Alphabetizing, by contrast, isn't strictly necessary to the security of the end-product list.
 In fact, I at one point added an option to NOT sort the list (`-O`) (though duplicate words are still removed).

 Following traditional Rust, here's [how Tidy 2.71 sorts the Vector of Strings that will become the outputted, tidied list](https://github.com/sts10/tidy/blob/233c627cab9392100a822de7071fa7642b9d2e2e/src/lib.rs#L302-L305):